wechatShitProgram/gitea-related/Introduction.md

 ### Multi-database support

 Gitea is designed to support multiple databases, including MySQL, PostgreSQL, SQLite3, MSSQL, and TiDB.
 Allowing user to choose from their favourites.

+## Key Drivers

+### Quality Attributes
+* Easy to install and configure
+* Low resource consuming
+* More platforms supported
+* 100% open source
+* Safe with 2FA support

+### Functional Requirements
+* More 3rd-party integrations
+* More functions in issue tracker